|

 by metal panels.
 A conventional landing gear was installed with

-two main wheels forward of the cg and a tailwheel approximately
+two main wheels forward of the cg and a tail wheel approximately

 halfway along the rear fuselage; when required, the landing gear

-could be replaced by low-pressure rubberised floats.
-The nose
+could be replaced by low-pressure rubberized floats.

-set, was installed on a shelf in the cabin to the rear of the
+The nose section had provision for the crew of two seated side-by-side.
+The radio equipment, a lightweight short-range communication crystal set, was installed on a shelf in the cabin to the rear of the seats.

-The Warner R-550-l seven-cylinder radial engine, was installed immediately to the rear of the cabin being mounted with the crankshaft facing aft, as in a 'pusher' installation.
-Installed on the crankshaft were an axial blower for cooling the engine and a friction disc-type clutch.
-Attached to the drive end of the clutch was an over-riding clutch which automatically disengaged the rotor from the engine in case of failure while the rotor was turning.
 From the over-riding clutch a short drive shaft extended aft to the main transmission.
 The tail rotor drive shaft was supported by five bearings mounted in self-aligning mounts, and the rotor itself was mounted on the auxiliary transmission shaft.Each of the three main blades was fully articulated (ie, was free to flap around a horizontal hinge and to lead or lag about a vertical hinge) and were of conventional design, a steel tube bar being the main structural member and the blade envelope being built up with plywood ribs and formers covered with fabric.
 The torque reaction of the main rotor was counteracted by the three-bladed auxiliary or tail rotor mounted on the starboard side.

-of the main and auxiliary rotors, using a collective pitch control
+The YR-4B was controlled entirely by pitch changes of the main and auxiliary rotors, using a collective pitch control stick located between the two seats in the cabin.

 Of ships and things: